 - New York City lanes are typically too narrow to lane split safely

 - The driver of a car may open their door suddenly if traffic is stopped.
 They can hit or pose an unexpected obstacle to a motorcyclist

 - Many motorcyclists lane split at speeds too fast to be deemed safe

 - Motorcycles can be difficult to spot on the road, especially by the drivers of 18-wheelers, pickup trucks, and other large vehicles

 If an accident occurs while a motorcyclist is lane splitting, the odds are that the motorcyclist will be held liable since it is illegal in New York.
-However, if your lawyer can prove that the driver of the car was at least somewhat responsible for the crash, they could win you some compensation to help pay for your medical bills.
+However, if your lawyer can prove that the car’s driver was at least somewhat responsible for the crash, they could win you some compensation to help pay your medical bills.

 What to do if lane-splitting causes an accident

-If you have been injured because of lane splitting, whether you were driving a car or riding a motorcycle, call the New York motorcycle accident attorneys at Hach & Rose, LLP.
-Our lawyers have years of experience handling vehicle accidents and we want to help win you the compensation you deserve.
+If you have been injured because of lane splitting, whether driving a car or riding a motorcycle, call the New York motorcycle accident attorneys at Hach & Rose, LLP.
+Our lawyers have years of experience handling vehicle accidents.
+We want to help win you the compensation you deserve.
 Call our office at (212) 779-0057 to discuss your legal options today.